launchdarkly/ld-find-code-refs/docs/RELEASING.md

 ## Versioning
 This project adheres to [Semantic Versioning](http://semver.org).
 Release version tags should be in the form `MAJOR.MINOR.PATCH`, with no leading v.
 When releasing, be sure to update the version number in [`version.go`](https://github.com/launchdarkly/ld-find-code-refs/blob/main/internal/version/version.go), and in the [CircleCI orb](https://github.com/launchdarkly/ld-find-code-refs/blob/main/build/package/circleci/orb.yml).

-## Github Releases
+## GitHub Releases

-This project uses [goreleaser](https://goreleaser.com/) to generate github releases.
+This project uses [goreleaser](https://goreleaser.com/) to generate GitHub releases.
 Releases are automated via CircleCI.
 To generate a new release, simply tag the commit you want to release and push the tag.
 If the tag ends in -rc(.+), the github release will be marked as "Pre-release."
 If you'd like to see how release notes are generated, see the .circleci/config.yml publish job.

 Make sure you update the changelog before generating a release.